Return to School During COVID-19 - Primary

 - If you have any worries or questions get in touch with school for more information.

 - If you feel worried talk to other parents, friends and family for support – but make sure little ears are not listening nearby!

-School may not be able to offer the visits and getting to know the staff and other children activities that would usually happen.
+As your child has been off school for a few months, it may feel like starting school all over again for them.
 Try not to worry about this, staff are experienced at helping children settle into school.
 You can help it seem more familiar to your child by;

 - Going on the school website together to look at any photos or videos of school.